nylira/nylira/content/deprecated-redesigns.md

   <li> [Redesign: Drawar Bank ](#drawar) </li>
 </ul>

-*Due to accidental data loss, most of the following linked designs are no longer available.
-Apologies for the inconvenience!*
+Due to accidental data loss, most of the following linked designs are no longer available.
+Apologies for the inconvenience!

-* * *

-<h1 id="ruby">Redesign: Ruby Programming Language Homepage</h1>
+<h2 id="ruby">Redesign: Ruby Programming Language (website)</h2>
-## date: 2010-03-25

 I redesigned the Ruby Programming Language homepage.
 Everything that you see--with the exception of [the logo](http://rubyidentity.org/)--consists of just two text files.
 Cascading stylesheets have come a long way since 1999.